maurizuki/O2/README.md

 ## Change log

+### Version 2.2.5
+-	Export to HTML: new page style in three flavors.
+- Check for updates: integration with the GitHub REST API.
+- Minor improvements.
+- Developed with Embarcadero® Delphi 10.4.

 ### Version 2.2.4
 - Fixed: the selections of the search options "Find by tag" and "Find by rule" aren't initialized opening another file.